Paulmait/naturinex-app/TERMS_OF_USE.md

 ## Indemnification

-You agree to indemnify and hold harmless MediScan, its officers, directors, employees, and agents from any claims, losses, damages, or expenses arising from:
+You agree to indemnify and hold harmless Naturinex, its officers, directors, employees, and agents from any claims, losses, damages, or expenses arising from:
 - Your use of the Service
 - Your violation of these Terms
 - Your violation of any third-party rights